 Today is the tenth day since tropical storm Isaias passed over the northeast and much of East Rock is still without power.
-The neighborhood has become somewhat of a maze because of the fallen branches which block the streets and sidewalks.
+The neighborhood has become somewhat of a maze because of the fallen branches that block the streets and sidewalks.
 After a week of climbing over these branches on my daily walks, I don't feel so crazy thinking to venture into East Rock Park—it's not like the winds could've washed away the familiar trails.
-I enter the park and follow the trail which parallels the road until turning sharply and beginning to ascend.
+I enter the park and follow the trail that parallels the road until turning sharply and beginning to ascend.
 Some thirty yards ahead, a fallen tree blocks the trail.
 Around it, a narrow path winds briefly into the bushes and emerges on the other side.
 The path is not deep, nor well-defined, but it has a quiet conviction.
 Its fate will be determined by how long it takes the city to clear the trail.
 For now, it is a refreshing detour.

-I jog ahead and leap over another tree as if I'm avoiding a puddle which hugs a curb.
+I jog ahead and leap over another tree as if I'm avoiding a puddle that hugs a curb.
 Within moments I burst out of the greenery and onto the road.
 Pausing briefly, I realize that I can't see the trail from which I came.
 Slowly spinning in circles, it dawns on me that I'm lost.
 I cross the road and dive boldly into the wooded area, beginning to climb the slope with my hands and feet.
-Loosened by heavy rain, everything I grab feels impermanent: rocks tumble down the sloping hill, tree roots snap in my hands.
+Loosened by heavy rain, everything I grab feels impermanent: rocks tumble down the hill, tree roots snap in my hands.
 How do trails resist interference by humans and by nature?

 I have no particular fear of heights, but I don't dare to look behind myself.
 Surely beyond the next ridge I'll burst out onto another road and startle a family on an evening stroll.
 Lost in thought, I'm blinded by sunlight as it breaks through the foliage.
 I rush forwards and scramble over the edge, squirming in the sandy gravel like an unlucky fish washed ashore.